Hugozys/linux-shell/README.md

 NOTE: I design export in such way that:

-      i.For new var that never appear in the environment list before:
+      1.For new var that never appear in the environment list before:
        -set var will change their value but they won't be added into environment list unless you use export explicitly.

-      ii.For var that already exists in the environment list (like PATH) -set var will change their value and the value in the environment list will be updated at the same time without export
+      2.For var that already exists in the environment list (like PATH) -set var will change their value and the value in the environment list will be updated at the same time without export

 (17) redirection (test27-30)